Applications for ST3 and ST4 Posts

 Before applying for an ST post you are advised to ensure you meet the the requirements outlined in the appropriate person specification.

-It is a requirement that applicants hold the appropriate level of paediatric competences for the post to which they are applying by August 2014.
+It is a requirement that applicants hold the appropriate level of paediatric competences for the post to which they are applying.

 There are different requirements for those wishing to enter at ST3 and those wishing to enter at ST4.

-If you are seeking to apply at ST3 you will need to be able to demonstrate a minimum of 24 months post-graduate, post-Foundation school (or equivalent) experience in Paediatrics by August 2014.
+If you are seeking to apply at ST3 you will need to be able to demonstrate a minimum of 24 months post-graduate, post-Foundation school (or equivalent) experience in paediatrics.

 In order to be eligible for an ST3 post you will end to be able to demonstrate that you hold competences equivalent to those undertaken by someone who has completed ST1 and ST2 of the UK Paediatric training programme.